App SSH Overview

 .
 For more information, see the TLS to Apps and Other Back End Services section of the HTTP Routing topic.

-Operators, space managers, and space developers can configure SSH access for Cloud Foundry, for spaces, and for apps as described in this table:
+Operators, space managers, and space developers can configure SSH access for Cloud Foundry, for spaces, and for apps as described in the table:

 ---|---|---|